brycewray/eleventy_solo/src/posts/2020/12/hashing-out-cache-busting-fix-eleventy.md

 2. Create an [MD5](https://en.wikipedia.org/wiki/MD5) hash of the concatenated content.
 This hash will be appended to the name of the site's final CSS file at build time.
 3. Write two files out to the project: (a.) a JSON file in the `_data` directory which will "tell" the [Eleventy data cascade](https://www.11ty.dev/docs/data-cascade/) the name of the final CSS file; and (b.) a text file in the root directory which feeds the CSS file name to the PostCSS file-output command in the `package.json` scripts.
 4. Use that PostCSS command to write the appropriately named CSS file to the `_site` folder which the host uses to build the site.
-5. Use the site's `head` partial template (`head.njk` in this site's repository, or `head.js` in the starter site repo) to tell each page on the site to refer to the CSS file by that special file name.
+5. Use the site's `head` partial template (`head.js`) to tell each page on the site to refer to the CSS file by that special file name.

 ## The starting CSS